r3labs/sse/README.md

 #### HTTP client parameters

-To add additional parameters to the http client, such as disabling ssl verification for self signed certs, you can override the http client or update its options:
+To add additional parameters to the http client, such as disabling ssl verification for self-signed certs, you can override the http client or update its options:

 ```go
 func main() {